sushma-prog/Machine-Learning-Basics/README.md

 # 🧠 Machine Learning Basics

-Welcome to my hands-on journey through the **Machine Learning Basics** course!
+Welcome to my hands-on journey through the **Machine Learning Basics** Learning!
 This repository contains all the work I completed during **2 Weeks**, covering foundational concepts, model evaluation, and a complete mini project.

 ---